kernel-community/library/Kernel AI/RFC.md

 ### How does the introduction of AI, and other technologies that intermediate human communication, affect our definition of truth and relationships?

-Human communication is always-already intermediated by language.
+Human communication is always already intermediated by language.
 Current LLMs simply amplify this phenomenon.

 In older ways of describing various kinds of intermediation, we say that there are three ways of communicating.